Here's a sneak peak into our complete India packing list. Including what to pack for India in summer and winter to help you have an amazing trip!

 Here’s a look at the cameras and other equipment that we packed for India.

-If you want to capture the best quality pictures possible in India, then a DSLR is what you need.
-When combined with a variety of lenses, you have the ability to create some epic shots, especially as your skills and understanding get better.
+If you want to capture the best quality travel pictures possible in India, then a DSLR is what you need.
+When combined with a variety of lenses (like this one), you have the ability to create some epic shots, especially as your skills and understanding get better.
 Our skills with our DSLR are slowly getting better and we try to practice more and more as we go.

 We’ve tried a few action cameras in recent years, but none compare to the GoPro Hero 8 which is a truly revolutionary and awesome piece of kit.
 In particular, the auto-stabilisation feature means that you can pick up smooth footage no matter what.
 It also has much-improved sound quality and is far less bulky than any other decent action cameras on the market.
-Back in 2018 we took our GPro Hero 4 Silver which was still not bad.
+If you don't want to splash the cash on a GoPro, then there are some much cheaper GoPro alternatives out there which don't cost near as much and still have many of the same great features.

-When we travelled to India in 2018, we did take our drone with us, however we didn’t use it.
+When we travelled to India in 2018, we did take our travel drone with us, however we didn’t use it.
 The reason was that it was illegal to fly them there without having the right permit.
 It appears that many of those restrictions have now lifted, so you may want to take yours with you and actually use it!
+If a top drone from DJI is a littler too expensive for your budget, check out this guide we published on the best DJI alternatives currently available.

 Before visiting India, it is worth picking up a few key items to help make sure you stay safe.